girgismicheal/Customer-Churn-Classification-using-R/README.md

 > cat("\nThe number of raws before ",nrow(churn.data))
 > cat("\nThe number of raw after ",nrow(data))
 > ```
-> - The number of raws before  7043
+> - The number of rows before is  7043
-> - The number of raw after  7010
+> - The number of row after is 7010
-> #### Transfer the tenure from number of months to years
+> #### Transfer the tenure from the number of months to years
 >
 > ```{r}
 > table(data$tenure)